Nellymaina/printf/README.md

 ### [16. * ]
 * All the above options work well together.

-This is a group project by Nellymaina and Collins Manase
+This is a group project by Nelly Maina and Collins Manase
 ---